Business Recovery Grant: guidance for local authorities on irregular payments, returning recovered grants and referring outstanding debts to DBT

 1. Introduction

-1.2 All local authorities who are determined by government to be eligible to receive support under the flood recovery framework (FRF) will be provided with funding by the Department for Business and Trade (DBT) through Section 31 of the Local Government Finance Act to deliver a Business Recovery Grant (BRG) scheme within their local area.
+1.1 All local authorities who are determined by government to be eligible to deliver Business Recovery Grants (BRGs) within their local area will be provided with funding by the Department for Business and Trade (DBT) through Section 31 of the Local Government Finance Act.

-1.3 Guidance documents were provided to support local authorities in administering the grant scheme which include eligibility requirements for the scheme.
+1.2 Guidance documents are provided to support local authorities in administering the grants which include eligibility requirements for the individual BRG scheme.

-1.4 Local authorities are required to satisfy DBT that the funds have been issued in a compliant manner in line with the HM Treasury guidance document managing public money, and must complete assurance activity on all grants awarded to check that the recipient was eligible to receive the funds and that the funds were paid correctly and within the correct timeframe.
+1.3 Local authorities are required to satisfy DBT that the funds have been issued in a compliant manner in line with the HM Treasury guidance document managing public money.
+They must complete assurance activity on all grants awarded to check that the recipient was eligible to receive the funds and that the funds were paid correctly and within the correct timeframe.

-1.5 Where a local authority identifies an irregular payment, it must attempt recovery.
-This document provides guidance to local authorities on the debt recovery processes to be followed, including the minimum debt recovery requirements, and the process for returning successfully recovered funds / referring outstanding debts to DBT.
+1.4 Where a local authority identifies an irregular payment, it must attempt recovery.
+This document provides guidance to local authorities on the debt recovery processes to be followed.
+This includes the minimum debt recovery requirements, the process for returning successfully recovered funds and for referring outstanding debts to DBT.

 2. About this guidance